COSI-Lab/Mirror/README.md

 WIP monolithic software for [mirror](https://mirror.clarkson.edu) that handles
 - [x] Defining what projects we host from a centralized config
+- [x] Parsing passwords from config
-- [ ] Parsing passwords from config
+- [ ] Generating rsyncd.conf from config
+- [ ] Manage torrents using config
 - [ ] Config reloading using SIGHUP
 - [x] Recording nginx bandwidth per repo
 - [ ] Recording rsync bandwidth